rjframe/upim/docs/manpages/upim-conf.5.md

 # Standard uPIM Application Configuration Files

+## upim-contact

+upim-contact searches for the following files and uses the first one it finds:

+1. /etc/upim/upim-contact.conf
+2. $XDG_CONFIG_HOME/upim/upim-contact.conf (or
+   $HOME/.config/upim/upim-contact.conf if $XDG_CONFIG_HOME is unset)

+You can specify an alternative file via the **-C** option.

+### Default Group

+**default_collection** (required)
+: The collection to use when **-C** is not provided

+**field_separator**
+: The string or character to separate each field of a contact record when printing to standard output

+Valid field separators are:

+- Any quoted string
+- Any UTF-8-encoded character
+- "{SPACE}" or "{TAB}"
+- A character code in the form "\\u*XXXX*"

+The default field separator is " | ".

+### Aliases Group

+The aliases group allows you to create pre-defined searches and run them as commands.
+Alias names cannot match a command name.

+An alias is a list of command-line arguments to be appended to **upim-contact**'s argument list.
+Aliases may use other aliases, but infinite recursion is possible -- **upim-contact** makes no attempt to analyze recursive aliases.

+Aliases may accept arguments in the form of parameter substitutions by using the dollar sign and zero-based index of the argument.
+If you need a literal dollar sign followed by an integer, use a backslash to escape it.

+There are two aliases defined in the default configuration file:

+    view = --filter 'Name,Phone,Employer:Name' WHERE Name = '$0' --limit 1
+    find = --filter 'Name,Phone,Employer:Name' WHERE Name = '$0'

+The **view** alias will display the name, phone number, and employer's name of the first contact that matches the filter.
+The **find** alias displays the same information for all contacts that match the filter.
+You may add filters when using an alias to further restrict the search.

+Example commands using each alias:

+    upim-contact view 'Some Person'
+    upim-contact find 'Some Person' --filter '* WHERE Phone NOT EMPTY'

 ## upim-edit

 upim-edit searches for the following files and uses the first one it finds: